Yuchen Shen

 Carnegie Mellon University.
 Pittsburgh, PA

-Currently, I am working with Professor Aran Nayebi on brain-inspired ML.
-I am fortunate to work with Professor Barnabás Póczos on generative models for molecules and with Professor Leman Akoglu on outlier detection for efficient discovery from scientific data.
-Additionally, I am interested in optimization and have the privilege of working with Professor Xiaorui Liu on decentralized algorithms.
+During my master’s, I was fortunate to work with Professor Aran Nayebi on brain-inspired ML, with Professor Barnabás Póczos on generative models for molecules, and with Professor Leman Akoglu on zero-shot outlier detection.
+Additionally, I was interested in optimization and had the privilege of working with Professor Xiaorui Liu on decentralized algorithms.

 During my undergraduate years, I concentrated on Natural Language Processing (NLP) and worked on summarization, few-shot sentiment analysis, and chatbots.